 The national Community Concerts organization was started in 1920 in Chicago by two music managers, Dema Harshbarger and Ward French.
 A whole new audience for live concerts quickly developed but high costs proved a difficult obstacle.
 Starting in 1927, the principle of raising funds by selling subscriptions(season memberships)to secure a season prior to contracting artists proved to be Community Concerts' "magic ingredient."
 In league with that, local non-profit concert associations were formed to provide "music lovers" an organized, membership-only audience movement, not just in the large cities but also in small towns across the United States.
 In the first year there were 12, then growing to 42 during the Depression.
 By 1940 there were 335.
 Using the proud slogan "A Carnegie Hall in Every Town", Community Concert Associations (CCA's) grew even larger during World War II, and by 1950 increased to 1,008 organizations.
 Associations were also formed in Canada, Mexico, the Caribbean, and even, briefly, South Africa.
 Today Community Concerts is still the largest, most enduring network of performing arts presenters that has ever existed.

-HVCCA celebrates our 75th anniversary with the up-coming 2021-2022 season.
+HVCCA celebrated our 75th anniversary at CCAE this past season (2021-2022) with Champagne and several VIP'S on November 21, 2021.
 We present a range of top-quality entertainment to satisfy everyone at the best season price.
 Please consider donating to our operating fund along with your season subscription.

 The up-coming 2022-2023 season will be a transitional year due to increasing costs at CCAE.
 Our concerts will be at different venues and HVCCA members will decide on which ones they like the best for future artist bookings.